eternnoir/pyTelegramBotAPI/README.md

 TeleBot's `polling()` function takes an optional none_stop argument.
 When none_stop equals True, the bot will not exit when it receives an invalid response from the Telegram API servers. none_stop defaults to False.
 Example: `tb.polling(none_stop=True)`

+*Note: You should take caution when using this, because some errors (e.g. if the Telegram servers fail to return data) can not be ignored and the bot would malfunction.*

 ### The listener mechanism
 As an alternative to the message handlers, one can also register a function as a listener to TeleBot.
 Example:
 ```python